Police: Unconscious man repeatedly kicked in the head in U District attack, robbery

 The man told police he continued kicking the victim in the head after he became unconscious, the statement said.
 Officers later discovered he also took the victim’s wallet.

-The man was booked into King County Jail for felony assault and robbery.
+The man was booked into King County Jail on investigation of felony assault and robbery.